fmjabato/ExpHunterSuiteExamples/README.md

 **Important:** this scripts uses Autoflow, be sure to has it installed in your system (https://github.com/seoanezonjic/autoflow)

+# Lafora / PMM2
+In order to replicate these experiment (Lafora or PMM2) you must:

+1. Install and configure your R environment as is explained in https://github.com/seoanezonjic/DEgenesHunter
+2. Execute file launch_DEgenesHunter.sh stored in specific folder.

 # Spike-ins
 In order to replicate these experiments you must: